userRohit/Email-in-laravel/README.md

-# Email-in-laravel
+#SendEmail-in-laravel
-send email with  passcode in laravel without ajax
+Send email with  passcode in laravel without ajax